Central Asian Innovation Hubs expands regional alliance as Tajikistan joins the platform

 "We believe that a close partnership with Tajikistan will expedite the advancement of innovative technologies and attract further investment, ultimately enhancing Central Asia’s competitiveness on the global stage," stated Magzhan Madiev, CEO of Astana Hub.

-The inclusion of Tajikistan marks a significant step in deepening the alliance's regional engagement, reinforcing a collective regional strategy—one in which ecosystems grow more rapidly and sustainably through collaboration.
+The inclusion of Tajikistan marks a significant step in deepening the alliance’s regional integration, reinforcing a collective strategy aimed at scaling ecosystems more rapidly and sustainably through collaboration.

-"This Memorandum creates a framework for the growth of the IT sector among the IT parks of the Republic of Uzbekistan, the Republic of Tajikistan, and the Republic of Kazakhstan, while also promoting the expansion and enhancement of mutually beneficial cooperation in the realms of information technologies, innovation, and the digital economy," remarked Temur Khisamutdinov, CEO of IT Park Dushanbe.
+"This Memorandum lays the groundwork for the growth of the IT sector among the IT parks of the Republic of Uzbekistan, the Republic of Tajikistan, and the Republic of Kazakhstan, while also promoting the expansion and enhancement of mutually beneficial cooperation in the realms of information technologies, innovation, and the digital economy," remarked Temur Khisamutdinov, CEO of IT Park Dushanbe.

-As Central Asian Innovation Hubs continues to grow, its long-term goal remains evident: to establish a permanent, cross-border innovation platform that allows startups from Central Asia to secure funding, access global markets, and compete on an international scale—not as isolated national ecosystems, but as a cohesive region with scale, credibility, and global aspirations.
+As Central Asian Innovation Hubs continues to grow, its long-term goal remains evident: to establish a permanent, cross-border innovation platform that empowers startups from Central Asia to secure funding, access global markets, and compete on an international level — not as isolated national ecosystems, but as a cohesive region with scale, credibility, and global aspirations.